The 20 Best Poliomyelitis Doctors Near Me in Chicago, IL

 English

-James Sliwa is a Physiatrist in Chicago, Illinois.
+James Sliwa is a Physiatrist practicing medicine in Chicago, Illinois.
 Dr. Sliwa is rated as an Advanced provider by MediFind in the treatment of Poliomyelitis.
-His top areas of expertise are Relapsing Multiple Sclerosis (RMS), Post Polio Syndrome, Poliomyelitis, and Foot Drop.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Relapsing Multiple Sclerosis (RMS), Post Polio Syndrome, Poliomyelitis, and Foot Drop.

 Experienced in Poliomyelitis